suyogdahal/ArduinoProject/README.md

 # Robodrift
-Arduino code for a manual and automatic bot.
+Arduino code for a bluetooth controlled manual bot along with a feature to go through a tunnel automatically using three ultrasonic sensors.